 So, did you notice it?
-In Jonah we have the most mealy-mouthed, insincere, least-well-meant sermon in the whole Bible It’s certainly one of the shortest at 8 words: “Forty more days and Nineveh will be overthrown.”
+In Jonah we seem to have the most mealy-mouthed, insincere, least-well-meant sermon in the whole Bible.
+It’s certainly one of the shortest at 8 words: “Forty more days and Nineveh will be overthrown.”

 8 words.
 No words to say why.
 No words to say what they should do next.
-But we’ll come back to that.
+But it was stunningly effective.
+We’ll come back to that though.

 The next to last thing that Jonah wanted was to go to Nineveh, the capital of Assyria, and give God’s message.
 Assyria had destroyed northern Israel and the south paid protection money.
 Assyrians were well known for torturing their enemies – so it wasn’t wise to default.
 Ironically Ninevah is modern day Mosul, in Iraq.
 Mosul was occupied by ISIS from 2014 to 2017 and where they’ve just found all those mass graves.
 Jonah going to Ninevah would be like asking you or me to go to Mosul during those years and telling ISIS to repent or else…